Skip to content

 Log Guest Data Consistently

-For each guest record, capture: full name, plus-one status, meal preference, dietary notes, RSVP status, response date, and a notes field for special circumstances like late travelers or declined-but-sending-gift.
+For each guest record, capture: full name, mailing address, plus-one status and name, meal preference, dietary restrictions or allergies, RSVP status, response date, and a notes field for special circumstances like late travelers or declined-but-sending-gift.
+Standardize your status labels — use exactly three values like Attending, Declined, and Pending so you can filter instantly.
+If you are tracking kids separately, add an age field or a kids-meal flag to avoid confusion at the caterer stage.

 Set a Realistic Deadline

-Set the official RSVP deadline 3–4 weeks before the wedding — early enough to finalize vendor counts, late enough that guests have time to confirm travel.
-Always leave a 7–10 day buffer for follow-ups.
+Set the official RSVP deadline three to four weeks before the wedding — early enough to finalize vendor counts, late enough that guests have time to confirm travel plans and book accommodations.
+Always leave a seven to ten day buffer between your stated deadline and your actual caterer guarantee date for follow-ups.
+Print the deadline prominently on both the paper card and the online form, and phrase it as a firm date rather than a suggestion.

 Follow Up in Tiers

-Day after deadline: gentle group reminder via email or text.
-Three days later: personal outreach from the couple or a parent.
-One week later: direct phone call.
-Most non-responders reply to tier one; the rest need a personal nudge.
+Day after deadline: send a gentle group reminder via email or text to all non-responders, keeping the tone light and helpful rather than accusatory.
+Three days later: personal outreach from the couple or a parent to each remaining holdout, ideally by the person who is closest to that guest.
+One week after the deadline: direct phone calls to anyone still outstanding.
+Most non-responders reply to the first tier, and the rest almost always respond to a personal nudge.

 Lock and Share the Final Count

-Once counts are final, share them with the caterer, venue, planner, and stationery vendor the same day.
-Any late changes after this point should go into a small 'changes log' rather than the master tracker to avoid confusion.
+Once counts are final, share them with the caterer, venue coordinator, planner, rental company, and stationery vendor the same day.
+Include a breakdown by meal choice, dietary restriction, and any accessibility accommodations.
+Any late changes after this point should go into a small changes log rather than the master tracker to avoid confusion.
+Save a snapshot or PDF of your final tracker on the lock date so you have a clean baseline if disputes arise with vendors about guaranteed numbers.

 Pro Tips

-Assume a 5–10% attrition rate between initial yes and actual attendance for local weddings, and 10–20% for destination weddings.
-Plan catering minimums accordingly.
+• Assume a five to ten percent attrition rate between initial yes and actual attendance for local weddings, and ten to twenty percent for destination weddings.
+Pad your catering minimum accordingly so you are not caught short.

-Track the RSVP deadline as a hard date in your calendar with reminders one week and one day prior.
+• Track the RSVP deadline as a hard date in your calendar with reminders one week and one day prior, and share that calendar event with whoever is helping you manage responses.

-If you allow plus-ones conditionally, label them clearly on invitations to avoid assumptions that inflate your count.
+• If you allow plus-ones conditionally, label them clearly on invitations — print the exact number of seats reserved on the RSVP card to avoid assumptions that inflate your count.

 Frequently Asked Questions